Synthetic Dynamics: Conclusions

 We would like to bring to the attention of the reader that, disregarding the epistemological reinterpretation of mechanics proposed here, there is also a particular value of the results presented here in the solution of dynamical problems in statistical and quantum mechanics.
 The idea being that if a constraining observation is known (or prepared), for example as an initial distribution, one may propose a partition of the form (\ref{canon1}) to propagate over spacetime.
 However, in line with results here, one has introduced a noise-controlling term $\Theta$ that counters the tendency of the system to follow an evolution prescribed by $\Omega$.
 To control the relation between these terms, one uses $\kappa$, as well as its limiting values.
 Then, one has effectively introduced two variables: $\Theta$ and $\kappa$.

 Future work along the line of this article includes generalizations as well as applications to relevant systems.
-Among the possible generalizations we highlight that definition (\ref{FrAct}) and assumption (\ref{canon1}) are based on an epistemological interpretation of the canonical ensemble in statistical mechanics, but similar interpretations of other ensembles may be explored.
+Among the possible generalizations, we highlight that definition (\ref{FrAct}) and assumption (\ref{canon1}) are based on a simple epistemological interpretation of the canonical ensemble in statistical mechanics, but similar interpretations of other ensembles may be explored.
+In particular, a straightforward line goes along the of a general partition of the form (\ref{gral}).

 On the other hand, eq. (\ref{GS}) was obtained from the requirement that it would correspond to a given macroscopic dynamics in the limit $\kappa\to0$.
 However, other equations may be investigated, in particular, those of higher order.
 Also, instead of focusing on features of the principal function $\Omega$, one could impose conditions on the entropy-like function $\Theta$, for example, using any of the entropy functions available in the literature.